MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-tracing-serial-lot-numbers.md

     Here the quality controller sees one open sales line for the faulty racing frames.
 He immediately suggests to the sales department that this order be cancelled and a new production order, based on good racing frames, be initiated.

- This completes the walkthrough of how to use the **Find Entries** page for defects management in integration with the **Item Tracing** page.
+ This completes the walkthrough of how to use the **Find entries** page for defects management in integration with the **Item Tracing** page.

 ## <a name="see-also"></a>See Also
 [Work with Serial and Lot Numbers](inventory-how-work-item-tracking.md)